Thank you for supporting Pasadena City College's INSCAPE MAGAZINE.

-Purchase our most recent issue and get an extra archival issue or limited edition chapbook and/or swag!
+Purchase our most recent issue to support our students!
 We are a community college journal and depend on your donations!
 The magazine is connected to a class that teaches students important, real-world skills like collaboration, team work, and critical thinking, plus some really great job skills like building websites, interviewing, editing, organizational skills, and more.

 Plus, you know you have a soft spot for the artists and writers . . .